munificent/craftinginterpreters/book/hash-tables.md

 ^code find-entry

 This function is the real core of the hash table.
-It's responsible for taking a key and an array of buckets and figuring out which bucket the entry belongs in.
+It's responsible for taking a key and an array of buckets, and figuring out which bucket the entry belongs in.
 This function is also where linear probing and collision handling come into play.
-We'll use `findEntry()` both to look up existing entries in the hash table, and to decide where to insert new ones.
+We'll use `findEntry()` both to look up existing entries in the hash table and to decide where to insert new ones.

 For all that, there isn't much to it.
 First, we use modulo to map the key's hash code to an index within the array's bounds.
 That gives us a bucket index where,